CosmoLike/cocoa/Cocoa/external_modules/data/README.md

 ## :interrobang: FAQ: How to create scripts that download data from current experiments? <a name="new_likelihood_and_data"></a>

-The following non-comprehensive list of shell scripts, located at `Cocoa/installation_scripts`, manages the download and installation of LIPOP (CMB), CAMSPEC (CMB, SPT (CMB), Simons Observatory (CMB), H0licow (Strong Lensing), and other datasets.
+The following non-comprehensive list of shell scripts, located at `Cocoa/installation_scripts`, manages the download and installation of Lipop (CMB), Camspec (CMB), SPT (CMB), Simons Observatory (CMB), H0licow (Strong Lensing), and other datasets.
 They all start with the prefix `unxv_`.

     unxv_act_dr6.sh
     unxv_bao.sh